PrivateCaptcha/docs/content/docs/reference/widget-options.md

 `data-lang` allows you to show widget localization in your own language.
 Translations are defined in the `widget/js/strings.js` [file](https://github.com/PrivateCaptcha/PrivateCaptcha/blob/main/widget/js/strings.js).
 If translation to your language is not there, feel free to contribute it.

-Here's the list of current supported languages:
+Here's the list of currently supported languages:

 - English (`en`)
 - Deutsch (`de`)